KevinGrandon/alien-rides/README.md

-# Fusion.js application
+# AlienRides

-Welcome to your Fusion.js application.
-Get started by running the application with `yarn dev` in a terminal.

-Visit our documentation at: https://fusionjs.com
+Visit our website at: https://alienrides.com